-Texas A&M freshman quarterback Johnny Manziel is one of 16 semifinalists for the Davey O'Brien Award, which goes to the nation's top signal-caller.
+In the midst of a stellar freshman season, Texas A&M quarterback Johnny Manziel was named one of 16 semifinalists for the Davey O'Brien Award on Tuesday, according to AggieSports.com.

 Manziel accounts for 379.9 yards per game of total offense by himself, as the Aggies are averaging 524.6 yards per game and 43 points per contest in their 5-2 (2-2 in the SEC) start to the season.